yannickwinkler/obsidianchatR/README.md

 `obsidianchatR` is an R package primarily developed for my personal workflow to extract content from [Obsidian](https://obsidian.md/) literature notes (imported from [Zotero](https://www.zotero.org)) and format it for use with Large Language Models (LLMs).
 It allows combining insights from structured notes with sections of a manuscript for quickly revising or generating academic texts.

 This package is shared to inspire others or for anyone wishing to experiment with similar workflows.
 Please note that it's tailored to a specific setup and might require adjustments for your own needs.
-For more general PDF data extraction, you might also want to explore tools like [docling](https://github.com/docling-project/docling), even though I haven't used it yet.
+For more general PDF data extraction, you might also want to explore tools like [docling](https://github.com/docling-project/docling), although I haven’t used it myself.

 ## Installation